 This site was designed as a resource for veterans and their dependents/spouses using the GI Bill at Pitt Community College.
-We encourage all of our future students to schedule an appointment with one of the VA Representatives to review our enrollment process in detail.
-All appointments are scheduled online using the links below.

 Step 1: Apply for admission to Pitt Community College.

 Go to www.pittcc.edu and click on “Apply Now”

 Step 2: Apply for Veterans Educational Benefits.

 First time veteran applicants will need to complete the VA form 22-1990 to apply for one of the benefits listed below.

 - Ch.
 30 – Active Duty/Former Active Duty

 - Ch.
 1607 – Reserve Education Assistance Program (REAP)